brhirsch/rideshare_volume_forecasting_with_flask/README.md

 # urban_taxi_volume_forecasting_with_flask
 A web app which visualizes historical and forecasted taxi ride volume in Chicago using an array of statistical forecasting models.

-The purpose of this project was to dive deeper into full stack development by incorporating the outputs of machine learning models into an application built in Python using the Flask framework, visualizations with Plotly, and a front end in html/bootstrap.
+The purpose of this project was to dive deeper into full stack development by incorporating the outputs of machine learning models into an application built in Python using the Flask framework and visualizations with Plotly

 ![Network 1](https://github.com/brhirsch/urban_taxi_volume_forecasting_with_flask/blob/master/images/taxi_ride_volume_forecast.png)